liuchengxu/space-vim/README.md

 ## Features

-- **Beautiful GUI:** I have also written a vim colorscheme [space-vim-dark](https://github.com/liuchengxu/space-vim-dark) based on spacemacs-dark theme.
+- **Beautiful interface:** I have also written a vim colorscheme [space-vim-dark](https://github.com/liuchengxu/space-vim-dark) based on spacemacs-dark theme.
 - **Mnemonic key bindings:** commands have mnemonic prefixes like <kbd>SPC b</kbd> for all the buffer commands.

 ## Install